Moloch (2022 film)

 Moloch is a 2022 Dutch folk horror film directed by Nico van den Brink, starring Sallie Harmsen and Alexandre Willaume.

 Plot

 The film focuses on 38 year old Betriek (Sallie Harmsen), who lives with her family in a house on edge of a peat bog in north Netherlands.
-The family's relatively peaceful existence is shattered one day when a mysterious stranger attacks the house one night, setting off a string of unexplained events that Betriek attempts to unravel the mystery of the stranger.
+The family's relatively peaceful existence is shattered one night when a mysterious stranger attacks the house, setting off a string of unexplained events that Betriek attempts to unravel about the mystery of the stranger.
 All the while, an ancient evil lurks deep within the bog.